CSU Spur offers a wide range of summer programming

 Center Stage Youth Art Camp

-CSU’s School of Music, Theatre and Dance offers a one-week summer day camp (Monday-Friday) for elementary school students ages 8-13.
+CSU’s School of Music, Theatre and Dance offers two sessions of a one-week summer day camp (Monday-Friday) for elementary school students ages 8-13.
 Over the course of the week, students will be introduced to the foundations of theatre by CSU faculty members, CSU Theatre and Dance students, and invited guest artists.
 Students will act, sing, and dance all week, and at the end of the week parents, friends, and the community will be invited to watch them showcase their talents and celebrate their achievements.
-The cost is $375 per student.
+This summer program is offered Aug.
+4-8 or Aug.
+11-15 at CSU Spur in Denver.
+The cost is $300 per student.
 A limited number of full and partial scholarships are available; priority is given to students who live or go to school in the 80216 zip code.
+Apply for a scholarship.

 A group of kids gather around a structure on a table.

-Engineering Your World (middle school)
+Engineering Your World

 Close up of hands on a violin.